 Retention of Records

 SAMA requires financial institutions to maintain all types of records for ten (10) years, at a minimum.
-SNB retains all records/documents relating to their operations in accordance with normal banking practices, for ease of reference and for their own use as well as for the perusal and reference of its own Supervisory Authorities, Internal and External Auditors including other relevant Regulators.
+SNB retains all records/documents relating to their operations in accordance with normal banking practices, for ease of reference and for their own use as well as for the perusal and reference of its own Supervisory Authorities, Internal and External Auditors.

 Assessment of Overseas Branches and Subsidiaries

-Pursuant to the Saudi Arabian AML/CTF Law and Anti-Money Laundering and Terrorist Financing Guide, SNB assesses its Overseas Branches and Subsidiaries.
+Pursuant to the Saudi Arabian AML/CTF Law and Anti-Money Laundering and Terrorist Financing Guidelines, SNB assesses its Overseas Branches and Subsidiaries.
 These assessments focus on the following main subjects:

-If you have any questions or inquiries regarding The Saudi National Bank’s Anti-Money Laundering and Combating Terrorist Financing Programme, please contact:
+If you have any questions or inquiries regarding The Saudi National Bank's Anti-Money Laundering, Combating Terrorist Financing and Sanctions Programmes, please contact: